Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/intelliprompt/completion-list.md

 Completion list items each have display text and text that is actually inserted into the document.
 By default, the text that will be inserted into the document is matched against.
 However, you can change it to match against the display text if you prefer.

 > [!NOTE]
-> In most cases, the display text and text to insert actually are the same thing.
+> In most cases, the "display text" and "text to insert" actually are the same value.

 Matching can be made to target the display text by ensuring the [ICompletionSession](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.ICompletionSession).[MatchOptions](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.ICompletionSession.MatchOptions) flags property has the [CompletionMatchOptions](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.CompletionMatchOptions).`TargetsDisplayText` flag specified.